Borda/BIRL/README.md

 As the data we use a [dataset of stain histological tissues](http://cmp.felk.cvut.cz/~borovji3/?page=dataset) image pairs of related (mainly consecutive cuts) sections where each of them in the pair is colour different stain.
 The apprentice difference and deformations during sensing makes the image registration challenging task.

-For evaluation we have set of manually placed landmarks in each image pair at least 40 uniformly spread over the tissue (we do not put any landmarks in backround)
+For evaluation we have set of manually placed landmarks in each image pair at least 40 uniformly spread over the tissue (we do not put any landmarks in backround).
+For more information about annotation creation and handling handling landmarks we refer special repository - [Dataset: histology landmarks](http://borda.github.com/dataset-histology-landmarks).

 The dataset is defined by CSV file containing paths to reference and sensed image and their related landmarks _(see `./data_images/pairs-imgs-lnds_mix.csv`)_.